 I may earn a small commission from purchases made through product links in this article at no extra cost to you.
 I only recommend products I use now, have used in the past, or would use if there was a business need.

-But growing Instagram followers organically is much more rewarding, in the short term as well as in the long term.
+Growing Instagram followers organically is very rewarding, in the short term as well as in the long term.
 It really does pay off to keep things real and to not try and game the system, so you can get more genuine engagement on your account.